russss/datasette-geo/README.md

 Planned features:

+* Better representation of Spatialite geometries in table views
 * Fast, scalable map viewing using Mapbox GL and an integrated Mapbox Vector Tile server
 * GeoJSON export endpoints
 * Maybe more?